-Students are trained to interact with their peers and stand up against homophobia, transphobia, and heterosexism through innovative activities and workshops.
-The InQUEERy team of student peer educators provides workshops and other activities in residence halls, classrooms, athletic teams, and student organizations.
-Using their personal narrative, students share their stories while integrating contemporary issues.
-Peer education workshops and activities will be offered throughout the academic year depending on student availability.
+Students are trained to interact with their peers and stand up against homophobia, transphobia, and heterosexism Students are trained to interact with their peers and stand up against homophobia, transphobia, heterosexism and other transgressions through innovative activities and workshops.
+InQUEERy peer educators deliver workshops and other activities for residence halls, classrooms, athletic teams, student organizations, and more!
+Using their personal narrative, peer educator training, and topical knowledge, students share their stories while integrating contemporary issues.
+Programs are available by request and available to any UIS group or department.

 Students receive a $500 scholarship per semester after 1 year of InQUEERy involvement.
 Honorary members are still in their first year of involvement and receive $250 scholarship per semester.
 Interested students should fill out the InQUEERy team application form, which will be considered at the beginning of the fall and spring semesters, depending on the amount of open positions.